The School of Graduate Studies publishes an annual schedule of fees in June. Please consult this page for the up-to-date schedule.

-The Faculty of Arts and Science has instituted a funding guarantee that covers MA students in their one year program, and PhD students for four or five years (depending on whether the student enters directly from a BA, or completes an MA before entering the program).
-This multi-year PhD funding is intended to cover the period in which the student is engaged in fulfilling the major requirements of the program: course work, area research, thesis research and writing.
-The total funding package for the 2019-20 academic year is equal to tuition + $16,500.
-The guarantee is met by a balance of three components: I) the U of T Fellowship, ii) Teaching Assistantships (TA), and iii) Research Assistantships (RA).
-Ph.D. students who do not complete their degree in the time guaranteed are eligible for TA-ships in subsequent years.
+The Faculty of Arts and Science has instituted a base funding package that covers MA students in their one year program, and PhD students for four or five years (depending on whether the student enters directly from a BA, or completes an MA before entering the program).
+This multi-year PhD base funding is intended to cover the period in which the student is engaged in fulfilling the major requirements of the program: course work, area research, thesis research and writing.
+The total funding package for the 2019-20 academic year is equal to tuition + $17,500 and is met by a balance of three components: I) the U of T Fellowship, ii) Teaching Assistantships (TA), and iii) Research Assistantships (RA).
+Students who do not complete their degree by their final year of funding may be eligible for TA-ships in subsequent years.
 TA assignments are subject to the subsequent appointment provisions of the Collective Agreement that covers TAs.

 The funding package is provided with the provisions that the student makes satisfactory progress through the program and that those without external funding apply for funding from the major provincial and federal funding agencies: OGS, SSHRC or CIHR.
-Failure to apply for external funding normally results in reduction or interruption of the U of T Fellowship portion of funding.
-While receiving external funding eliminates the U of T Fellowship portion of the funding package, the external fellowships typically provide more funding and carry with them more prestige than the internal funding package.
+While receiving external funding may eliminate the U of T Fellowship portion of the funding package, the external fellowships typically provide more funding and carry with them more prestige than the internal funding package.

 Fellowships and Scholarships

 Both the Province of Ontario and the federal government, through the Tri-Agency (SSHRC, CIHR and NSERC), provide funding to support outstanding students in Masters and PhD programs.
 Many of our students receive multiple years of funding from the Ontario Graduate Scholarship (OGS) and from SSHRC or CIHR.
 Students should also check the SGS funding database for opportunities that may fit their particular needs or that are designed for specific research areas.
-Students in Sociology who are pursuing research related to communications and the mass media in a social democratic society might also apply to the Faculty of Arts and Science’s Tom Easterbrook Graduate Scholarship in Communications and the Mass Media.
 Both the department and SGS offer training to help students develop their proposal-writing skills.

 Ontario Graduate Scholarships (OGS)